Parallel Path Tracer (C++)

 Supported Features:

-Camera features such as depth of field, motion blur, and configurable aperture shapes
+Depth of field, motion blur, and configurable aperture shapes

 Custom texture mapping and UV unwrapping pipeline